TengMCing/spotoroo/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Possibly mis-spelled words in DESCRIPTION:
-    Spatiotemporal (2:8)

-  Spatiotemporal is the correct word.

-## Patch version
+## Note
-This is a patch version.
+This is a patched version.
 In this version I have:

-* replaced if(FALSE){} with \donttest{} for time-consuming examples
+* attempted to fix a bug to pass R CMD check on r-patched-solaris-x86 and r-oldrel-macos-x86_64.
+This bug would cause problems if older version of spatial packages are used.